Strong words from Draghi but markets unpersuaded

 That included a promise that the bank was now unanimously agreed that outright money-printing - or quantitative easing - was an option, a clear sign that German opposition to the idea had weakened.

-But about an hour after he expressed worries that the euro’s strength could push inflation even further away from target, the euro had stabilized again.
+But about an hour after he expressed worries that the euro’s strength could push inflation even further away from target, the euro had stabilised again.

 The currency fell by as much as half a cent before recovering to trade at $1.3725, down 0.3 percent on the day.
 Ten-year Italian yields dropped to their lowest in 8-1/2 years at 3.25 percent.